cgiacomini/vagrant--kubernetes/examples/021-Observability-Prometheus/TimeSeriesData.md

 ```
 node_cpu_seconds_total{instance="10.10.0.82:9100", mode="user", cpu="0"}[5m]
 ```
-What we obtain is a set of values over time tha always increase, and this because this metrics is a counter.
+What we obtain is a set of values over time that always increase, and this because this metrics is a counter.
 This metrics is telling us the total amount of CPU used in user mode since the server started up.

 ![TimeSeriesData-03](../../doc/TimeSeriesData-03.JPG)